EricCousineau-TRI/repro/ros/drake_ros1_hacks/README.md

-# Unofficial example of Drake + ROS1: `drake_ros1_hacks`
+# Unofficial Hacky Example of Drake + ROS1

 For official ROS1 support, see / comment on: https://github.com/RobotLocomotion/drake/issues/9500

 Only tried out on Ubuntu 18.04, ROS1 Melodic, Python 3.6.
+This is Python-only, no C++.

 This has no "real" build system.
 Only hacks to make to the minimal amount of ROS1 Melodic's Python 2 implementation work in Python 3.6 on Ubuntu.s

+## Features

+* Rviz Visualization using `QueryObject`

 ## Setup